Gaytri02/CODTECH-TASK1/README.md

 ![Screenshot 2024-07-26 224212](https://github.com/user-attachments/assets/9c3d3dbb-af88-4c9a-8564-e71a0717e100)
 ![Screenshot 2024-07-26 224331](https://github.com/user-attachments/assets/513158ff-1b69-408f-a532-37afba03d248)

-Project:
+Project:A Simple Calculator

+Objective:
-A Simple Calculator Objective To create a simple Java console application that functions as a basic calculator.
+To create a simple Java console application that functions as a basic calculator.
 The application will prompt the user to enter two numbers and an operation (addition, subtraction, multiplication, division), perform the selected operation, and display the result.

 Features:
 1.User Input: The program will prompt the user to enter two numeric values.